 Environmental Systems and Societies is an excellent foundation for studying Conservation and Ecology at university.
-It is also an excellent platform to be able to work towards Environmental Law, Environmental Economics
+It also covers the foundations of sustainable development and responsible use of resources.
+It is an excellent platform to be able to work towards Environmental Law, Environmental Economics.
+It also covers the foundations of sustainable development and responsible use of resources.